bittush8789/devops-cloud-interview-guide/02-git/16-git-combine-multiple-commits.md

 jkl012 Initial work on login form
 ```

-Before pushing or raising a PR, I might want to **combine them into a single commit** that says something like:
+Before pushing or raising a PR, I might want to **combine them into a single commit** that says something like.
 `Add login form with validation and error handling`

 #### ✅ Here’s how I do it: